tkoop/deployable/README.md

 ## About Deployable

-Deployable is a web application that receive web hooks and runs a script, so you can automatically deploy a website when a new commit is pushed to remote.
+Deployable is a web application that receives web hooks and runs a script for each one, so you can automatically deploy a website when a new commit is pushed to remote.

 ## How to use it